Paddle Florida®

 Wildlife on the St. Johns and Blue Spring Run

 The Run is like a giant aquarium, easy to see everything in the crystal clear water.
-Fishing isn't allowed on the Run.
+Fishing is not allowed on the Run.
 During the winter season, visit the State Park and view manatees from the Boardwalk.

 Wildlife